rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> em.AddBond(4,5,Chem.BondType.DOUBLE)
 >>> em.RemoveAtom(0)

-Note that the EditableMol must be converted back into a standard Mol before much else can be done with it:
+Note that the :api:`rdkit.Chem.rdchem.EditableMol` must be converted back into a standard :api:`rdkit.Chem.rdchem.Mol` before much else can be done with it:

 >>> em.GetNumAtoms()
 Traceback (most recent call last):